corsairmarks/silicoid_portraits_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.1.*, the latest version when this was written.
 Updates include:

 * Update the included Contingency-swap shipset `silicoid_01`
     * Ensure the ship entities are blank for ship sections and instead use the ship hull as the attachment point for the Contingency graphics
     * Add missing entities and weapon locators
     * Remove duplication
     * Fallback for titans, juggernauts, and colossi is Contingency (`ai_01`), which itself will fall back to mammalian
-* Update silicoid civics to use modifiers available in Stellaris 3.0 (also now available for Lithoids)
+* Update silicoid civics to use modifiers available in modern Stellaris (also now available for Lithoids)
 * Allow silicoids as a secondary species and to spawn randomly (which requires at least one random namelist)
 * Add a silicoid namelist (sourced from a variety of random name generators)
 * Silicoids are now part of the LITHOID archetype (requires Lithoids)